 North Carolina

 As an HVAC contractor, you must have a state license to work in North Carolina.
-Depending on the type of work you do, you’ll need either a refrigeration contractor license or a heating and cooling contractor license.
+Depending on the type of work you do, you’ll need either a refrigeration contractor license (issued by the State Board of Refrigeration Contractors) or a heating and cooling contractor license (issued by the State Board of Examiners of Plumbing, Heating, and Fire Sprinkler Contractors)

-To be eligible for either license, you must show 4,000 hours of work experience, though completion of an academic or technical training course may be substituted for up to half that amount.
+To be eligible for either license, you must show 4,000 hours of work experience.
+However, completion of an academic or technical training course may be substituted for up to half that amount.
 You’ll also need to pass a licensing exam.

 Learn more about HVAC license and insurance requirements in North Carolina.